SohailaDiab/365-Days-of-AI/Week-1/Day-5/MAE.md

 ### When to use each?
 - If you want to give more weights to observations that are further away from the mean, RMSE is more suitable when these large errors are unwanted since it gives a high weight to such errors.

-**NOTE:**
-- MAE can be defined as L1 loss.
-- RMSE can be defined as L2 loss.

 ## 3. Example of MAE and RMSE
 Let's say we are predicting heights, and these were the results of the actual height, the predicted height and the residual error (actual - predicted):